scophotog/rubypoker/README.md

 To run tests:
 `rspec spec`

-To see the ongoing putzing
+To see the ongoing putzing:
 `ruby dealit.rb`

 *Disclaimer*: Do not expect any elegance.